wearpants/instrument/doc/basic_use.rst

 >>> squares
 [0, 1, 4, 9, 16]

-The :func:`instrument.each` wrapper measures the time taken to produce each
+The :func:`each` wrapper measures the time taken to produce each
 item:

 >>> _ = instrument.each(math_is_hard(5))